qmacro/qmacro.github.io/src/posts/2024-04-11-improve-your-cap-devcontainer-shell-prompt.md

 Now each new shell has the nice new prompt.
 This change has been [added to the container image definition in the series' repo](https://github.com/qmacro/capb2b/commit/0654e1afbf76f9256e6ff565c94c920189e72136).

+Update 16 Apr: Thanks to tech-wombat for pointing out in the [comments to the video](https://studio.youtube.com/video/BwL_2qAPYsc/comments) that this last update to the container image definition broke the build.
+It was down to the fact that the default Dockerfile [shell](https://docs.docker.com/reference/dockerfile/#shell) (`/bin/sh`) was choking on the Bash flavoured substitutions in this line.
+I decided to [separate it out and also make sure to escape the escape char too](https://github.com/qmacro/capb2b/commit/b20125199d787f25961ae6f54138bbfc82799931)!

 Good to know!